 The Duke of Edinburgh’s Award is another very popular co-curricular option, offering similar opportunities to develop practical skills and character.
 The range of options the Award offers from Bronze to Gold level is extensive.
 The combination at all three levels of volunteering, physical activities, skill-based challenges and expeditions give an all-round experience which is fun, rewarding and recognises a young person’s successful journey of self-discovery and development.
 Each level increases the time, challenge and commitment required of a pupil.
 If a child begins at Bronze – as all our Year 9s do at Pangbourne – the engagement and enjoyment in the programme grows as they progress through Silver and Gold Awards.
 The challenges faced at each level develop resilience, industry, teamwork and moral courage.
 Additionally, completion of the Duke of Edinburgh’s Award is looked upon favourably by many universities and employers.
 As the Award is usually completed in groups within the school, facing these challenges with your friends instils a sense of pride in shared success, much as you might feel in a successful sports team.

 A final co-curricular theme concerns volunteering and community partnerships.
 Working with local charities provides clear benefits to pupils as much as the charities involved.
-At Pangbourne pupils choose each term local charities to support, and then they fundraise, collecting donations of food, books or clothes and helping at fundraising events.
+At Pangbourne pupils choose a different charity each term to support, and then they fundraise, collecting donations of food, books or clothes and helping at fundraising events.
 This encourages pupils to think about the wider world and prepares them to make positive contributions to society once they leave school.

 We also have an international partnership with the Nabugabo Community Learning Centre in Uganda, which started in 2013.
 Every term a portion of our charitable efforts goes towards this, and every two years we take a group of around 40 pupils, where they spend three weeks heavily involved in vital local projects.
-This partnership experience is a wonderful adventure for the pupils.
+The College’s most recent trip was in summer 2018 and this partnership experience is a wonderful adventure for the pupils.
 They engage with a different culture, contribute to local education initiatives and explore a diverse and beautiful country.
 In terms of personal development, exposure to the challenges faced and cultural differences is invaluable.